Tap, Distilled, Mineral, Spring, Coconut: Which Waters Do What?Water

 The purity and mineral content (if any) of this water is also idiosyncratic to where you are.
 Which means that any environmental changes to your surroundings will invariably affect the condition of your water.

-And this can make your water more or less vulnerable to contamination.
+This can make your water more or less vulnerable to contamination.
 If there are land disturbances, for example, new constructions or, as in Des Moines, high levels of nitrate that run off from rivers, the purity of the water that flows in your taps is compromised.
 Which also as a result compromises the effectiveness of its ability to hydrate and be healthy.

 And, if the tap water in your area is the kind that is lacking in minerals, it can actually be more harmful to your health than not.
 According to the World Health Organisation, regular consumption of low-mineral water (and that includes some tap waters) can have adverse effects on your body, as the electrolytes and salts in your body are more likely to get flushed out.